ThomasGueldner/thomas.gueldner/docs/user-guide/en/view/otama-template-system.md

 As with ERB, objects fetched are defined as a local variable.

 Typically, C++ code will not fit in one instruction line.
 To write a C++ code of multiple rows for one mark, write side by side as normal but put a blank line at the end.
-Up until the blank line is considered to be one set of the parts of the mark.
+The blank line is considered to be one set of the parts of the mark.
 Thus, between one mark and the next a blank line (including a line with only blank characters) acts as a separator in the presentation logic.

-**In brief: logic is delimited by an empty line.**
+<span style="color: #b22222">**In brief: logic is delimited by an empty line.** </span>

 Next, we look at the case of wanting to display an export object in two different locations.
 In this case, if you describe it at #init, it will be called first (fetched).
 After that, it can be used freely in the presentation logic.
 It should look similar to the following.